Implementing Laws At-a-Glance

 Private companies with 50 or more employees, and all public sector entities (excluding local authorities with fewer than 5,000 inhabitants or 25 employees), must establish internal reporting channels.

-Private organizations with between 50 to 249 employees have until December 17, 2023 to establish their internal reporting channels.
-All other eligible organizations are expected to comply starting on the date when the Law went into effect.
+Private organizations with between 50 to 249 employees had until December 17, 2023, to establish their internal reporting channels.
+All other eligible organizations were expected to comply starting on the date when the Law went into effect.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?